 About 75% of Spanish vocabulary comes from Latin.
-Because of historical and geographical reasons, there are also many Spanish words which come from other languages such as Arabic and Basque.
+Because of historical and geographical reasons, many Spanish words come from other languages such as Arabic and Basque.

-When it comes to grammar, Spanish has significantly diverged from Latin, which had an extensive use of grammatical cases.
+When it comes to grammar, Spanish has significantly diverged from Latin, which made extensive use of grammatical cases.

 The Latin spoken in the Iberian Peninsula was influenced by the pre-existing languages of the region, such as Celtiberian, Basque, and others.

-For instance, here are some examples of Spanish vocabulary words which come Basque:
+For instance, here are some examples of Spanish vocabulary words that come from Basque: